A Magnificent Hot Air Balloon Cairns (Atherton Tablelands)

 overview of fields

-Hot Air Balloon Cairns operates flights daily, weather dependent, from the Atherton Tablelands, Cairns, Port Douglas and Palm Cove with door to door transfers included in your Cairns hot air ballooning tour.
+We flew with Hot Air Ballooning Cairns who operates flights daily, (weather dependent) from the Atherton Tablelands, Cairns, Port Douglas and Palm Cove.

-Before you book your Cairns hot air balloon tour, be aware of the following
+Before you book your hot air balloon tour from Cairns, be aware of the following words of advice:

-• Ballooning is not suitable for anyone who may be pregnant
+• Ballooning is not suitable for any pregnant persons

 • The minimum age is 4 years and those under 18 must travel with a guardian or parent